kwk/llvm-ci/README.md

 Another assumption is we want to test patches *before* they are merged into the main or master branch of the LLVM codebase.

-With LLVM's buildbot infrastructure still in place but slightly modified I believe that we can create a very slick user experience for change authors and reviewers, that hides and at the same time exposes a lot of the possibilities already present with the current buildbot infrastructure.
+With LLVM's buildbot infrastructure still in place but slightly modified I believe that we can create a very slick user experience for change authors and reviewers, that hides and at the same time incrementally exposes a lot of the possibilities already present with the current buildbot infrastructure.

 As humans we have intentions, motivations and memory and I believe we can use regular Github comments to utter, express and track our thoughts to control and drive the continous integration system.
 With a bit of clever comment formatting we can have github actions parse the comments and possible enter a dialogue.